SIGNALLING QUALITY IN TECHNICAL QUALIFICATIONS

-To achieve an accurate description of content, IfATE require that all approved technical qualifications are clear as to the occupational standard, specialised job role or cross-cutting workplace function to which they relate.
-This signposting within the qualification title, gives users a direct line of sight between the technical qualification and the employability outcome it targets
+To achieve an accurate description of content, IfATE require that all approved technical qualifications provide a clear indication as to the occupational standard, specialised job role or cross-cutting workplace function to which they relate.
+This does not require that titles include a re-statement of the standard’s title in full, however, awarding bodies should ensure the title makes it suitably clear as to the occupational area targeted by the qualifications content.
+This signposting within the qualification title is intended to, give users a direct line of sight between the technical qualification and the employability outcome it targets

 To further aid accessibility for users, IfATE also require that titling should refer to the level of competence signalled by achievement of the qualifications.
 The level of competence indicated in the title has a direct relationship with the category under which the qualification has gained approval (see Table 1 for requirements when referencing competence in titling).